 - Dimensions of butt welded elbows are as per ASME B16.9.
 This standard is applicable for carbon steel & alloy steel butt weld fittings of NPS 1/2” through 48”.

-- Butt welded fittings are usually used for sizes 2” & above.
-However, for smaller sizes up to 1-1/2” on critical lines where use of socket welded joints is prohibited, pipe bends are normally used.
-These bends are usually of 5D radius and made at site by cold bending of pipe.
-Alternatively, butt welded elbows can be used in lieu of pipe bends but usually smaller dia lines are field routed and it is not possible to have the requirement known at initial stage of the project for procurement purpose.
+Butt-welded fittings are usually used for sizes 2” & above.
+However, for smaller sizes up to 1-1/2” on critical lines where the use of socket welded joints is prohibited, pipe bends are normally used.
+These bends are usually of a 5D radius and made at the site by cold bending of the pipe.
+Alternatively, butt welded elbows can be used in lieu of pipe bends but usually smaller dia lines are field routed and it is not possible to have the requirement known at the initial stage of the project for procurement purposes.
 So pipe bends are preferred.
-However, pipe bends do occupy more space and particularly in pharmaceutical plants where major portion of piping is of small dia. and layout is congested, butt welded elbows are preferred.
+However, pipe bends do occupy more space and particularly in pharmaceutical plants where a major portion of piping is of small dia. and layout is congested, butt welded elbows are preferred.

 - This specification covers wrought carbon steel and alloy steel fittings of seamless & welded construction intended for use at low temperatures.
 It covers four grades WPL6, WPL9, WPL3 & WPL8 depending upon chemical composition.
 Fittings WPL6 are impact tested at temp – 50° C, WPL9 at -75° C, WPL3 at -100° C and WPL8 at -195° C temperature.

 - The allowable pressure ratings for fittings may be calculated as for straight seamless pipe in accordance with the rules established in the applicable section of ASME B31.3.